Riley-Py/UWaterloo-Work/MSE 261/Topic 8/Tax, Depreciation, Life Cycle Costing.md

 #### Straight-Line Depreciation
 - Amount of depreciation of an asset is constant over time
 - Approach is used for depreciation of intangible property

+#### Declining-Balance Depreciation
+- Depreciation is applied at a constant depreciation rate to the property's declining book value